 - Academic and workplace performance

-The RULER approach acknowledges the value and impact go emotions in our everyday effectiveness.
+The RULER approach acknowledges the value and impact of emotions in our everyday effectiveness.
 The RULER approach is designed to teach emotional intelligence to people of all ages, with the goal of creating a healthier, more equitable, innovative, and compassionate society.

 The RULER Skills